irohitb/react-native-form-progress/Readme.md

 A react native component super useful in displaying progress when user is filling up forms like signup page, setting, information catering etc

+### Note
+ Developer of this repo looking for full time interesting oppertunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/)

+## Updates

+ #### Version 1.0.2

+ 1. Added `hideProgressBar` props
+ 2. Fixed bug for inconsistent height for first progress
+ 3. Removed Animatable since we aren't using it.

 ## Installing